Eaelllfaust/Eaelllfaust/README.md

 $ ./company_info.sh
 ```

 So, what of it?
 Well, I happen to have founded mypursepay, a company committed to growing Nigeria’s wealth economy.
-A canvas I can paint on and leave any shred of ingenuity that stems from this obsession (healthy or unhealthy).
+A canvas I can paint on and leave any shred of ingenuity that comes of this obsession (healthy or unhealthy).

 ```
 $ echo $resolve